Causal evidence for social group sizes from Wikipedia editing data: A model of group formation based on mistrust

-We now explain the results in terms of a model that combines the roles of user intent and the work effort involved in coming together.
+We were able to explain the results in terms of a model that combines the roles of user intent and the work effort involved in coming together.
 To do this, we measure the amount of semantic ``novelty'' or ``attention provoking content'' in both the Wikipedia article texts and the supporting editing histories.
 We define the amount of work done by users according to the length of their text changes in alphabetic characters (for glyphs we can also count the numbers of strokes), since short or easily written words are generally more common.

+Since we know that users join episodic groups coincidentally, randomly searching and only later following if they are sufficiently attracted to participate (they do not receive notifications or marching orders), the story suggested by this spectrum is that users accrete into groups `gradually', based on subject and activity.
+On reaching a certain critical size they then fizzle out.
+The timescale for this process is not constant, but we are rescaling the episodes according to the average rates for each subject, as measured in advance.

+We see that, initially, the probability of adding new users to a group begins to falter around a maximum of $N=4$.
+In other words, users are less inclined to join a discussion that already contains four persons.
+By the stage at which contention is maximal ($N=8$), the probability of new attachments is already significantly reduced.
+Since we know (from the timeline data) that the group episodes terminate, we conclude that the entire group disbands.
+Thus, the groups themselves decay over their proper time durations, probably as a result of general entropic diffusion.
+Such exponential decay is a typical statistical feature of high entropy mixing.

-The amount of work is linked to the amount of attention offered by each agent, and this plays a key role in explaining the results (see below).
-The presence of contention with activity suggests that activity is stimulated by what we might call mistrust of the changes made by others.
+The amount of work expended by users is linked to the amount of attention offered by each agent to the conversational interaction, not to the amount of text added.
+This fact plays a key role in explaining the results in terms of mentalizing and mistrust.
+The amount of activity invested appears stimulated by what we might call mistrust of the changes made by others rather than the amount of it.
 We can assume that few if any of the agents know one another.
-There is little evidence of explicitly cooperative behaviour.
+There is certainly little evidence of explicitly cooperative behaviour.

-In addition to the article text, which is the reason for users to come together, we can go further with the logs of change histories to see whether contributors altered each other's contributions deliberately in short succession.
 Over time, one expects all text might be altered in major and minor ways, but when this occurs in the manner of a duel between two users, it marks a significant semantic interaction.
 In such a case, we characterize the behaviour as ``contentious''.